GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 Change the value of ![bg right h:530px](images/2021-10-22-02-19-14.png)

 ---
-Let's check the appearance of the pet registration screen.
+ check the appearance of the pet registration screen.
 - Since there is no leading line yet, we can't display it with screen transitions, so we'll set it to the Home Screen, which is the transition point after logging in.
 - Change the Screen Navigation Type of Pet Registration screen to Home Screen.
 ![bg right h:400px](images/2021-10-20-07-28-52.png)

 ---
 - After logging in with the preview function, you can see the Pet Registration screen.
-- You can enter a name, select an image, and choose a birthday.
+- You can enter a name, select an image, and select a birthday.
 - Nothing happens when you press the Register button yet.

 Now, the pet registration screen is OK.